Home Mains Herb and Orzo Stuffed Flounder

 • Prepare the Stuffing:

-In a large skillet, heat 2 tbsp of olive oil over medium heat.
+In a large skillet, heat 2 tbsp of extra virgin olive oil over medium heat.
 Add the red onion, green bell pepper, and garlic.
-Sauté until the onions are translucent and the peppers soften, about 4-6 minutes.
+Sauté until the onions are translucent and the peppers soften, 3-5 minutes.

 Add the cooked orzo to the skillet and stir to combine.